The Fed and White House combine for a day that cuts to the heart of Biden's political problem – KION546

 “We want to act aggressively now and get this job done, and keep at it until it’s done,” Powell said at his September news conference.

+And so far the White House is standing by the Fed’s move despite growing criticism from Democrats.
+After the rate hike, White House press secretary Karine Jean-Pierre maintained that the administration respects the agency’s independence, saying it’s “part of our transition to more stable and steady growth.”

+“This is the kind of economy that delivers for working families and that’s how we see the work of the Fed,” she added.

-Biden and his top advisers have pursued a deliberate effort to reframe the debate as a choice between the two parties instead of a referendum on Democratic control of Washington.
+Biden and his top advisers have pursued a deliberate effort to reframe the economic debate hanging over the midterms as a choice between the two parties instead of a referendum on Democratic control of Washington.

 “This ain’t your father’s Republican Party, that’s a different deal right now,” Biden said at an event in Florida on Tuesday.
 “And there’s a lot of good Republicans out there, but they’re under a lot of pressure.”

-Note: This story has been updated with additional developments on Wednesday.